OpenKneeboard/OpenKneeboard/docs/troubleshooting/steamvr-or-openxr.md

 # Troubleshooting OpenXR or Legacy SteamVR API (OpenVR) Issues

+## If you using the legacy SteamVR API but the game supports OpenXR

+If the game supports OpenXR without using OpenComposite, use OpenXR instead.
+OpenComposite is unsupported.

 ## Game Crashes

 If OpenKneeboard's Games List, change 'Rendering API' from 'Auto-detect' to SteamVR or OpenXR; this isn't usually needed, but reduces the changes of incompatibilities with other programs.
 If the game is not in OpenKneeboard's game's list, ignore this - it isn't needed for SteamVR or OpenXR.